andrea-varesio/smart-dca-backtest/README.md

 Version 3, 29 June 2007

 "Smart DCA backtest" - Smart Dollar Cost Averaging backtest<br />
-Copyright (C) 2022 Andrea Varesio <https://www.andreavaresio.com/>.
+Copyright (c) 2023 Andrea Varesio <https://www.andreavaresio.com/>.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by